jamesplease/fade-dropdown-menu/README.md

 [sem]: http://en.wikipedia.org/wiki/Semantic_Web "Semantic Web"
 [sbc]: http://jmeas.com/projects/git/dd1/menu.html  "CSS3 Dropdown with Fade"

-### Usage

-Typical usage would involve having the dropdown appear over other elements on your site.
-This example incorporates that by giving the dropdown menu a high z-index, 1000.
-As long as everything on your page is below that (which it probably is), then you're fine.

 ### Compatibility

 This is 100% compatible with Chrome, Safari, Opera, and Firefox.
 Note that a little nuance in the CSS is needed for the fade to work with Firefox.
 It's noted in the CSS file.

-It also works just as it should on iOS devices, like iPhones and iPads.
+I also included the [iOS :hover double-click feature][click].

+[click]: http://www.nczonline.net/blog/2012/07/05/ios-has-a-hover-problem/ "iOS Double Click"

 This will function on IE6+, but it won't display as nicely in IE as in those other browsers.